Thebeast01/Lecture7.2-Context-StateManagement-Recoil/README.md

 ## What is `useRecoilValue` ?

--- It is used to access and retrive the value from the recoil state,
+It is used to access and retrive the value from the recoil state, Since `recoil` gives us three hooks :

+Lets compare it with the useState hook and see what's the difference :
+`const [count , setCount] = useState(0);`

+1. `useRecoilValue()` : Now here `useRecoilValue()` gives you only the `count` part of the above code , means it will only return the varible part of the value :
+   SYNTAX
+   `const count  = useRecoilValue(countAtom)`
+2. `useRecoilState()` : It give you both the variable and the setState function :
+   SYNTAX :
+   `const [count , setCount] = useRecoilState(counterAtom)`
+3. `useSetRecoilState() ` : Ths hook allows you to write to a recoil state atom without readnig it.
+It returns a setter function to update the attom's 	value.
+This hook is useful when you only need to write to the atom and don't want to trigger a re-render when the atom's value changes :
+   SYNTAX :
+	`const setCount = useSetRecoilState(counterAtom)`

 # Syntax for using useRecoilValue :